All Episodes

 He's going to exploit it.

-He's going to say, in so many words, I'm not a politician, and I'm damn proud of it.
+He's going to say in so many words, I'm not a politician, and I'm damn proud of it.

-And his argument is they have wrecked the system, and millions of Americans are suffering.
+And his argument is they have wrecked the system and millions of Americans are suffering.

-When you when you go down, if this is what I think it's gonna be, this is gonna be a compare and contrast election.
+Now, this to me is, all right, when you go down, if this is what I think it's going to be, this is going to be a compare and contrast election.

 Trump says he'll balance the budget, Hillary.